All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Scenario 3: You can't keep fluids down.
 This is more serious.
 Hold your dose and focus entirely on getting fluids in.
 If you can't keep even small sips of water or electrolyte solution down for more than a few hours, contact your provider urgently.
 You may need medical attention for dehydration.

 Scenario 4: You vomited shortly after taking your dose.
 If you vomited within 30 minutes of your injection, the medication was likely still absorbed since it was injected subcutaneously (not taken orally).
-Do not take a second dose.
+Don't take a second dose.
 If you're on an oral GLP-1 formulation and vomited within 30 minutes of taking it, contact your provider about whether to re-dose.

 "Compounding pharmacies serve a critical role in healthcare, but patients need to understand the difference between a properly regulated 503B facility and an unregulated operation.
 Ask about PCAB accreditation and third-party testing.")
 Dr. Scott Brunner, PharmD, Alliance for Pharmacy Compounding